Maths is lead with wisdom by Mr Frost

 Assessment for Learning – Self and peer assessment

 All children from Nursery to Year 6 are asked to make judgements about how they can improve their own work, through a range of self-assessment techniques (e.g. marking codes, thumbs up – thumbs down etc).
 Children are also given the opportunity to take part in peer-to-peer assessment where they support their peers in looking at how to improve their work.
-At the end of every lesson, each child uses the code A, B or C to demonstrate the effort they have shown within the lesson and 1,2 or 3 to demonstrate their understanding of the learning objective.
-In response to this, after the teacher has marked the child’s work, they also use a marking code to show how much the child has understood.
-Discrepancies between child and teacher assessments are then addressed if necessary.
+At the end of every lesson, each child uses the code A, B or C to demonstrate the effort they have shown within the lesson and 1, 2 or 3 to demonstrate their understanding of the learning objective.
+In response to this, after the teacher has marked the child’s work, they also use this marking code to show how much the child has understood.

 Cross Curricular Mathematics